Downlink Clustering-Based Scheduling of IRS-Assisted Communications With Reconfiguration Constraints: Distance-Based Clustering Algorithms

+We consider and compare some of the most popular distance-based clustering algorithms, namely, K-means, agglomerative hierarchical clustering, and K-medoids.

-\paragraph*{\Acf{km}} \ac{km} clustering~\cite{rokach2005clustering} aims at finding $Z$ disjoint clusters minimizing the within-cluster sum of squares.
-Here, we consider the well-known Lloyd algorithm \cite{Kmeans}, which randomly selects $Z$ points in the space of phase vectors as the initial centroids.
-In our setup, in order to ensure optimal performance when $Z=K$, we force the algorithm initialization to a random selection among the phase vectors of the optimal individual \ac{irs} configurations derived in Section~\ref{sec:ind_opt}.
-Then, \ac{km} assigns each data point to the closest centroid, according to the specified distance metric.
-The set of centroids is then re-computed as the average of all data points that belong to each cluster.
+\emph{\Acl{km}.} \ac{km} clustering~\cite{rokach2005clustering} aims at finding $Z$ disjoint clusters minimizing the within-cluster squared Euclidean distances.
+Here, we consider the generalized Lloyd algorithm \cite{Kmeans}, which randomly selects $Z$ points in the space of phase vectors as the initial centroids.
+In our setup, to ensure optimal performance when $Z=K$, we force the algorithm initialization to a random selection among the phase vectors of the optimal individual \ac{irs} configurations derived in Section~\ref{sec:ind_opt}.
+Then, in the \textit{assignment step} \ac{km} assigns each data point to the closest centroid, according to the specified distance metric.
+In the subsequent \textit{update step}, the set of centroids is re-computed as the average of the data points that belong to each cluster.
 These steps are repeated until either convergence or a maximum number of iterations $I_{\rm max}^{\rm KM}$ is reached.

-\paragraph*{Agglomerative \Acf{hc}} The agglomerative \ac{hc}~\cite{murtagh2012algorithms} partitions a set of data points into disjoint clusters by iteratively merging points into clusters until a target number of partitions is met.
+\emph{Agglomerative \acl{hc}.} The agglomerative \ac{hc}~\cite{murtagh2012algorithms} partitions a set of data points into disjoint clusters by iteratively merging points into clusters until a target number of partitions is met.
 In our setup, clusters are initialized as the optimal phase vectors, which thus act as the respective centroids.
-Then, the average distance between all pairs of data points in any two clusters is evaluated.
-The closest pair of clusters is merged into a new single cluster, whose centroid is computed as the average of all its data points.
-The procedure is repeated until the number of clusters is equal to $Z$.
+Then, the average distance between all pairs of data points in any pair of clusters is evaluated.
+The closest pair of clusters are merged into a new single cluster, whose centroid is computed as the mean of its data points.
+The procedure is repeated until the number of clusters is $Z$.